shawnbutton/interview_exercise_template/INSTRUCTIONS.md

 # Instructions

 1. Please solve the following problem using `JavaScript`.
+1. We are looking for clean, well factored code in order to start a conversation with you.
 1. Treat this problem as a library.
 No UI or file/console input is expected or required.
 1. Provide a full suite of unit tests.
 1. Add a `README.md` file that at least includes: